kcaisley/kcaisley/verilog_ams.md

 Verilog-A is the analog component of Verilog-AMS, and can be understood by the SPICE kernel in a AMS simulator.

+One important thing to know, is that in Virtuoso, if you was a graphical representation of your system, you need to have “SPICE on top”, with the Verilog-A as only “leaf modules.”
+I think, as least?

 `<+` contribution operators assign (and only assign) values/relations to branch potentials or flows.

 starting with ` means something is a compiler directive